 - 6.1 All St Leger Homes staff are trained in equality and diversity to embed understanding about where they may need to adapt normal policies, procedures, or processes to accommodate an individual's needs.
 This is mandatory training, the compliance of which is monitored by our Organisational Development team. - 6.2 Our Equality and Diversity Statement sets out that "We are committed to understanding more about the needs of our customers.
 Collecting, storing and using customer information appropriately enables us to tailor our services to meet their needs". - In line with our Equality and Diversity Statement and commitments, we will support the needs of our diverse customers by adapting this policy, and other policies and associated procedures, to accommodate an individual's needs.
 This includes taking into account the customer's need and where appropriate changing work practices, for example, contact preferences providing correspondence on coloured paper where requested, having an accessibility compliant website, taking into account diversity when delivering our services and ensuring that our complaints procedures are accessible for all.
-We keep a record of disabilities and adjustments in our Housing Management System, where customers have provided these, and these are updated as customers contact us and through our Keeping in Touch visits. - A full copy of Equality and Diversity Statement can be found at New Fairness and Equality Statement Launched (stlegerhomes.co.uk)
+We keep a record of disabilities and adjustments in our Housing Management System, where customers have provided these, and these are updated as customers contact us and through our Keeping in Touch visits. - 6.4 A copy of our Equality, Diversity and Inclusion Policy can be found at St.Leger Homes | Policies and Strategies.